nikitastupin/clairvoyance/README.md

 $ python3 -m clairvoyance -vv -o /path/to/schema.json -w /path/to/wordlist.txt https://swapi-graphql.netlify.app/.netlify/functions/index
 ```

+## Support

+In case of question or issue with clairvoyance please refer to [wiki](https://github.com/nikitastupin/clairvoyance/wiki) or [issues](https://github.com/nikitastupin/clairvoyance/issues).
+If this doesn't solve your problem feel free to open a [new issue](https://github.com/nikitastupin/clairvoyance/issues/new).

 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.